-obspy.taup - Ray Theoretical Travel Times and Paths¶
+obspy.taup - Ray theoretical travel times and paths

 The ObsPy Development Team (email@example.com)

-GNU Lesser General Public License, Version 3 (http://www.gnu.org/copyleft/lesser.html)
+GNU Lesser General Public License, Version 3 (https://www.gnu.org/copyleft/lesser.html)

 This package started out as port of the Java TauP Toolkit by [Crotwell1999] so please look there for more details about the algorithms used and further information.
 It can be used to calculate theoretical arrival times for arbitrary seismic phases in a 1D spherically symmetric background model.
 Furthermore it can output ray paths for all phases and derive pierce points of rays with model discontinuities.

 Models can be initialized by specifying the name of a model provided by ObsPy.